nonotrigo/tiktokstreaming/README.md

-This Python code and excel file are the result of a survey regarding TikTok and music streaming habits, with 314 respondents.
+This Python code was used in order to analyse the 314 responses of a survey regarding TikTok and music streaming habits.
+The excel file with the answers is available in the data folder.